 Two additional awards were presented at the conference:

 Outstanding Resident Volunteer Award – John “Billy” Young

 Billy Young was homeless until he found a permanent home at Crawford Apartments in Bloomington approximately two years ago.
 He is grateful for his new home and “pays it forward” in numerous ways.
 Billy restores bicycles, then donates them to the homeless.
 So far, in the past year, he has restored and donated an estimated 100 bicycles.
 He is a “one-man workshop” but word has spread of his incredible efforts as many people have donated parts and bicycles for him to repair.
 He also volunteers for the “Re-Entry Collective” to facilitate re-entry into society for ex-offenders.
 He even volunteered for Habitat’s Re-Store.
 Furthermore, he serves on the Board of Directors of Shalom Community Center, as the Homeless Representative.
 Shalom is a nonprofit organization providing numerous services to Bloomington’s homeless.

 IAHC Leadership Award - Eric Frey

-Also announced during the conference was the two participants in the Moving Forward 2.0 program.
-The Area IV Agency on Aging and Community Action Programs and Community Action of Greater Indianapolis (CAGI), who are both Community Action Agencies (CAAs) in Indiana, will work with developers to create affordable, energy efficient affordable housing along with transportation options.
+Also announced during the conference were the two participants in the Moving Forward 2.0 program.
+The Area IV Agency on Aging and Community Action Programs and Community Action of Greater Indianapolis (CAGI), which are both Community Action Agencies (CAAs) in Indiana, will work with developers to create affordable, energy-efficient affordable housing along with transportation options.